-Go for a great holiday in the most lush, safe, secure, happy and cleanest of countries in the world.
+Go for a great holiday in one of the most lush, safe, secure, happy and cleanest of countries in the world.
 Everywhere in Denmark you will be near a fine and safe, sandy beach with good waves for bathing, clean water and very often lifeguards too.
 On the West Coast of Jutland the waves and currents of the North Sea may be a challenge, but on the east coast conditions are often more family friendly.
 The east coast beaches are suitable for children, there is plenty of space and easy acces for the public.
-Of course you might prefer to spend your time tanning in the sun next to a hotel pool in Southern Europe but then you might have other preferences?
+Of course you might prefer to spend your time tanning in the sun next to a hotel pool in Southern Europe, but Denmark can be just as lovely.
 It can be very pleasant on the sandy Danish beaches, with plenty of space for fun activities for everyone in your family, regardless of age and interests.

 The Essence of Denmark - Loooong Summer Evenings and Great Outings

 Denmark has much to offer for a perfect holiday whether for children, adults or seniors.
-If you travel without children you might want to indulge in Nordic Food and go for a gastro experience to any of a growing number of Danish restaurants that were recently awarded Michelin stars.
+If you travel without children you might want to indulge in Nordic Food and go for a gastro experience to any of the growing number of Danish restaurants that have recently been awarded Michelin stars.
 Copenhagen is an internationally recognized destination for gastro tourism.
-Top this with visits to some of our micro breweries or one of the micro distilleries that emerged during the last decade.
+Top this with visits to some of the micro breweries or micro distilleries that have emerged during the last decade.
 You can also book a private guide anywhere in Denmark to give you the best firsthand introduction to the area and sightseeing with a touch of luxury.
-You have attractive choices anywhere in Denmark and our guides might also take you to places you might never otherwise hear about or see and that are not included in the guide books although they are quite remarkable.
+You have attractive choices anywhere in Denmark and our guides might also take you to places you might never otherwise see or hear about and that are not included in the guide books even though they are quite remarkable.

-CLAY also exhibits the best of the best of Danish china during a 200 – 250 year period as well as more traditional ceramics, majolica, pottery and faience – and your guide can explain about the differences.
-An example is majolica which historically derives and gets its name from Mallorca and faience from the italian city of Faenza.
+CLAY also exhibits the best of the best of Danish china during a 200 - 250 year period including traditional ceramics, majolica, pottery and faience - and your guide can explain about the differences.
+An example is majolica which historically derives and gets its name from Mallorca and faience from the Italian city of Faenza.
 The guides can also tell the difference between earthenware, stoneware, jasperware and so on.
-Of course there is the traditional museum shop and a cozy café too, overlooking the museum garden.
-Your coffee will even be served in cups with a modernized traditional 18.th century decor from Royal Copenhagen, one of the oldest and most renowned porcelain factories with a history going back to 1775.
-In a museum focusing on ceramics this comes across as an obvious choice.
+Of course there is the traditional museum shop and a cozy café as well, overlooking the museum garden.
+Your coffee will even be served in cups with a modernized traditional 18th century décor from Royal Copenhagen, one of the oldest and most renowned porcelain factories with a history going back to 1775.
+An obvious choice in a museum focusing on ceramics.

 When you travel around Denmark you will often come across options that would fascinate or entertain children too.
-Local newpapers and tourist informations also provide lists of activities close by.
-Often you can also ask local experts once you have arrived such as the reception in your hotel or B&B.
+Local newspapers and tourist information also provide lists of activities nearby.
+Often you can also ask local experts once you have arrived, such as the reception in your hotel or B&B.

-If you prefer to go camping you will find lots of options and activities for children at most camp sites, activities such as swimming pool, playgrounds with swings and slides and of course a fine selection of Danish icecream.
-If you want activites away from the camp site the managers know, which beaches are best for children, for angling, fossil hunting, pony rides and much more.
+If you prefer to go camping you will find lots of options and activities for children at most camp sites - activities such as swimming pools, playgrounds with swings and slides and of course a fine selection of Danish ice cream.
+If you want activities away from the camp site the managers know which beaches are best for children, for angling, fossil hunting, pony rides and much more.

-If you spend your holiday in a rented cottage go for all the information sheets that you are likely to find.
+If you spend your holiday in a rented cottage you'll likely find plenty of information sheets.
 Often previous guests or the owners have left information and leaflets for the next guest.
 Wi-fi is available in most cottages and camp sites as well, it is very easy to get online and most Danes do no longer worry about a holiday without easy access to wi-fi.
 Now we can google our information wherever we are.
-If you like to see our options for scheduled guided walks around Denmark this is where you find the information
+If you like to see our options for scheduled guided walks around Denmark this is where you find the information.

 Summer Activities for Children